openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

 ```

 The flash method for `ot-rcp` is basically the same as that for `ot-cli-ftd`.
-However, please be aware that there are differences in the firmware paths and  names.
+However, there are differences in the firmware paths and names.

 After flashing, distinguish the two TLSR9518 development boards by marking them accordingly.
 Label the board flashed with `ot-cli-ftd` as "FTD Joiner" and the board flashed with `ot-rcp` as "RCP".